apietrelli/myVCF/docs/setup.rst

 VEP
 ^^^

-A simpler than Annovar, once downloaded the tool and the human assembly containing the annotations, launch this command to annotate your vcf
+A simpler approach than Annovar, can be to use the following command.
+Once downloaded the tool and the human assembly containing the annotations, launch this command to annotate your VCF file

 .. code-block:: shell